 5) Immutability allows you to UNDO stuff.

-Because er… this is the number one feature your project manager is going to ask for?
+Because er.. this is the number one feature your project manager is going to ask for, right?

 6) Immutable state has lots of cool potential in combination with WebSockets

-Last but not least, the accumulation of state deltas makes a pretty compelling case in combination with WebSockets, which allows for an easy consumption of state as a flow of events… When done right this can make real-time apps easier to accomplish.
-Having said that, given the fact this is surplus to requirements in most cases, the amazing potential here will generally go unexplored in most projects.
+Last but not least, the accumulation of state deltas makes a pretty compelling case in combination with WebSockets, which allows for an easy consumption of state as a flow of immutable events…

 Now for some advice, should you choose to accept it.

-Now if you are fortunate enough to be able to make choices in your work, then try and use your wisdom (or not) and do what’s right by the person who is paying you.
-You can base this on your experience, on your gut, or whats going on around you (admittedly if everyone is using React/Redux then there a valid argument that it will be easier to find a resource to continue your work)… Alternatively, you can try either Resume Driven Development or Hype Driven Development approaches.
-They are also pretty cool.
+Now, if you are fortunate enough to be able to make choices in your work, then try and use your wisdom (or not) and do what’s right by the person who is paying you.
+You can base this on your experience, on your gut, or whats going on around you (admittedly if everyone is using React/Redux then there a valid argument that it will be easier to find a resource to continue your work)..
+Alternatively, you can try either Resume Driven Development or Hype Driven Development approaches.
+They might be more your sort of thing.

 In short, the thing to be said for immutability is that it will make you fashionable with your peers, at least until the next craze comes around, by which point you’ll be glad to move on.